CityOfNewYork/patterns-cli/readme.md

 $ echo '/node_modules' >> .gitignore
 ```

-You will also need a remote git repository with the repository settings, specifically the url, are configured in your **package.json** file.
+You will also need a remote git repository with the repository settings, specifically the URL, are configured in your **package.json** file.
 Below is an example:

 ```json
 "repository": {